camunda/camunda-docs/docs/guides/getting-started/implement-service-task.md

 ---
 id: implement-service-task
 title: Implement a service task
+description: "Let's implement a service task to connect workers."
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Let's implement a service task to connect workers.

 Use [this process model](./bpmn/gettingstarted_quickstart_advanced.bpmn) for the tutorial.